 The lock-work; however, does not interchange with older handguns; therefore, current aftermarket parts will not fit the Gen 5.
 A small, temporary price to pay for GEN5 Glock ownership at the present time, but I expect that will change in the near future.

-Trigger pull was exactly at the standard 5.5-pound mark, and I cannot detect any difference between the G45 and my other Glock pistols.
+Trigger pull was exactly at the standard 5.5-pound mark, and I cannot detect any difference between the G45 and my other Glock pistols, aside from the smoother feel.

 The G45 balances well in the hand, as does a 1911 “Commander” where the barrel and slide is shorter but the grip is full-sized.
 The G17 feels, to me, just a little long in the barrel; whereas, the G45 feels just about right where it should be.
 With the large grip panel with beaver-tail installed, the G45 has just a natural feel for me; neither compact nor overly-large for carry.